 I know it’s hard to bypass it if you love it – but sugar really isn’t your friend through peri/menopause.

 It can play havoc with insulin, which is a hormone that’s a major player during peri/menopause.
 As we move through perimenopause and our estrogen and progesterone levels decline, we may become more insulin resistant which disrupts our blood sugar levels, and as insulin is our fat storing hormone this insulin resistance contributes to weight gain.
-As well as that sugar can cause insulin spikes which lead to hormonal imbalances and set off unwanted symptoms like insomnia, night sweats and all of the ones we’ve mentioned above.
+As well as that sugar can cause insulin spikes which lead to hormonal imbalances and set off unwanted signs like insomnia, night sweats and all of the ones we’ve mentioned above.

 Why Dark Chocolate & Peri/Menopause Do Mix